Giuliani to Newsmax: Trump Proved He's the Leader 'We Want'

 Former President Donald Trump proved on Saturday after an assassination attempt that he is the leader "we want," former New York City Mayor Rudy Giuliani told Newsmax.

 "I was with him when he had a scare in Nevada, and he had to be taken off the stage in the 2016 campaign, and I, I texted to him immediately after that because I rode away with him.
 He stayed there.
-He wouldn't leave until everybody was safe.
-And I said, 'You just proved tonight that you can be our president.'
+He wouldn't leave until everybody was safe," Giuliani said.

+"And I said, 'You just proved tonight that you can be our president.'
 And that was almost eight years ago.
-Well, he just proved tonight that this is the kind of leader we want."
+Well, he just proved tonight that this is the kind of leader we want.

+"This is a brave man, a strong man, a man who has principles and is willing to die for them," he continued.
+"He has known for some time that he's in great peril.
+I remember going to him specifically on a specific occasion with, I said, with [former New York City Police] Commissioner [Bernie] Kerik and telling him to 'please be very careful.'

 About NEWSMAX TV: